 ProQuest Newsstream offers full-text news from over 1,280 sources, including domestic and foreign newspapers, wire services, magazines, trade publications, and blogs.
 Over 50 of the highest-circulation newspapers in the United States are included in the database, including such key titles as the Wall Street Journal and the New York Times.

 You can access databases from the Library homepage by clicking on Databases.
-Since there are more than 130, we have made it easier and selected a few useful ones for this class.
+Since there are more than 125 databases, we are highlighting two of our general databases.

 It is usually a good idea to start out broadly, so using just one or two of your topic terms is a good way to begin.
 Once you have a set of results, you can begin narrowing down your results by entering one or more terms.
 Searching in a specific field such as "Subject" or "Title" will narrow or focus your results.